Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 1 –

-Region 1, located in northwestern Illinois, reported an 18.2% positvity rate as of Wednesday, which is a decrease from their peak at 20.9% exactly one week prior.
+Region 1, located in northwestern Illinois, reported a 16.6% positvity rate as of Friday, which is the latest number in the region's 11-day decline.

-Hospitalization rates have remained fairly steady across the region, reaching 30 as of Wednesday.
-ICU bed availability sits at 25% and hospital beds at 28%.
+Hospitalization rates have dropped slightly across the region, dipping to 29 as of Friday.
+ICU bed availability sits at 24% and hospital beds at 28%.

 Counties in Region 1 include Boone, Caroll, DeKalb, Jo Daviess, Lee, Ogle, Stephenson, Whiteside and Winnebago.